Sonali Kulkarni: Unconventional roles and critical acclaim (2009–2013)

-Further success and expansion
+Established actress and commercial success (2014–present)

-Following that, Kulkarni appeared in Dr. Prakash Baba Amte-The Real Hero, Aga Bai Arechyaa 2, and Sugar Salt Ani Prem.
-The former received critical praise and a Filmfare award for best actress for her portrayal of Mandakini Amte, a real-life medical practitioner and social worker, in the biopic.
+Following that, Kulkarni appeared in Dr. Prakash Baba Amte – The Real Hero, Aga Bai Arechyaa 2, and Sugar Salt Ani Prem.
+The former received critical praise and a Filmfare Award for Best Actress for her portrayal of Mandakini Amte, a real-life medical practitioner and social worker, in the biopic.
 Surabhi Redkar of koimoi stated, "Sonali lives up to it as she easily gets into the character of Manda, who is a lovable character in the film."
 Mihir Bhanage of TOI noted, "It is one of those roles that utilised her acting prowess to the fullest."
 The film was one of the top Marathi hits of 2014.

 In 2017, Kulkarni featured in Govind Nihalani's Marathi film Ti ani Itar, which was a screen adaptation of Manjula Padmanabhan's play Lights Out.
-Her second release was Prasad Oak's directorial black-and-white film Kaccha Limbu, based on Jaywant Dalvi's novel Runanubandha.
+Her second release was Prasad Oak's directorial black and white film Kachcha Limboo, based on Jaywant Dalvi's novel Runanubandha.
 The film, set in the 1980s, is about a couple's ongoing battle to care for their 15-year-old mentally challenged child, who begins to develop sexual impulses.
 She portrayed a simple, family-oriented woman opposite Ravi Jadhav.
 Both the film and her performance received great acclaim.
-TOI's Mihir Bhanage writes, "Kulkarni pulls off a rather complex character with grace…" Namrata Joshi of The Hindu praised her for "bringing out the requisite nuances and predicaments of her character."
+TOIs Mihir Bhanage writes, "Kulkarni pulls off a rather complex character with grace..."
+Namrata Joshi of The Hindu praised her for "bringing out the requisite nuances and predicaments of her character."
 Her performance earned her third Filmfare Marathi Award and her second Zee Chitra Gaurav Puraskar in the category of Best Actress.
 She also acted in Poster Boys, the Hindi remake of the Marathi film of the same name, starring Sunny Deol and Bobby Deol.

 In 2018, her chemistry with Siddharth Chandekar in Gulabjaam was praised.
 Mihir Bhange of TOI called the film "a tasty meal that leaves a sweet aftertaste," adding, "she [Kulkarni] is the salt in the film; that bit without which the recipe would be bland and incomplete."
 Yogesh Pawar of DNA stated, "She brings to her Radha Agarkar an organic vulnerability and strength that sets the tone for her character's trajectory."
 Alok Deshpande, The Hindu reviewer, wrote: "Kulkarni has delivered one of the best performances of her career in Gulabjaam.
 Her anger, helplessness, rare smiles, and surrendering to the past, paint a memorable Radha."
 Her subsequent films, Hope Aur Hum and Madhuri, garnered mixed reviews, although her acting was praised.
 She then portrayed veteran Hindi and Marathi actress Sulochana Latkar in the biography Ani...
 Dr. Kashinath Ghanekar.